ParisaMousavi/AzureBestPractices/README.md

 - Azure Key Vault with a Key
 - Set the access policy for Storage Account on KeyVault The az script to create it is available [here](customer-managed-key/script.azcli).

+## Azure Virtual Machines

+### Create an image from a generalized VM
+For creating a VM Image, the vm have to be generalized.
+This is the [link](generalizing-vm/script.azcli) to the code for generalizing.

+It can be done via Azure UI as well.